 The partner in a limited partnership or general partnership that manages the daily business operations and therefore is responsible for the business debts.
 A general partner can be an individual or an entity.

 The status of being current with all franchise taxes, filings, and registered agent services.
-To learn more about the Certificate of Good Standing, please, visit The HBS Blog.
+To learn more or order a Certificate of Good Standing, please visit our Delaware Certificate of Good Standing page.